 If you are selling a property then you can use our Sale Conveyancer Finder.
 Offer accepted, then you need to get moving.

-If you want a fast Conveyance then you do need your Conveyancing Solicitor in place for when an offer has been accepted.
+If you want a fast Conveyance then you do need your Conveyancer in place for when an offer has been accepted.
 So many Homeowners appoint a Solicitor and pass on the Solicitor details before they have returned the Client care pack.
-You want a fixed fee conveyancing quote with terms that have been accepted by both parties.
+You want a fixed fee cheap conveyancing quote with terms that have been accepted by both parties.
 You and the Solicitor.
 Start as you mean to go on.
 In control and on budget.
-Don't worry Solicitors are used to the purchase, selling price changing.
+Don't worry Lawyers are used to the purchase, selling price changing.